JayThibs/JayThibs/README.md

 ### Current Projects

 * [GPT Experiments](https://github.com/JayThibs/gpt-experiments): I am currently working on doing some prompt engineering and fine-tuning with GPT models.
 Latest experiment was fine-tuning GPT-2 on Elon Musk tweets.
+Now working on fine-tuning GPT-J.

 ### Languages and Tools: